 1 Source reference available from the national contact for test details in France (see Appendix 4).

-2 In some cases, substances may generate a pressure rise (too high or too low), caused by chemical reactions not characterising the oxidizing properties of the substance.
+2 In some cases, substances may generate a pressure rise (too high or too low), caused by chemical reactions not characterising their oxidizing properties.
 In these cases, it may be necessary to repeat the test with an inert substance, e.g. diatomite (kieselguhr), in place of the cellulose in order to clarify the nature of the reaction.

 3 Source reference available from the national contact for test details in Sweden (see Appendix 4).